 Robert King conductor

-Robert King has also edited more than a hundred musical works for publication, and has written extensively on Baroque and Classical music, including a highly acclaimed biography of the composer Henry Purcell.
+Robert King has also edited more than a hundred musical works for publication, and has written extensively on Baroque and Classical music, including a much-admired biography of the composer Henry Purcell.
 He has been artistic director of international music festivals in Britain, Germany and Sweden, has presented and written programmes for the BBC, and has worked on the soundtracks of a series of blockbuster Hollywood films.

 The King's Consort